Everything you need to know...

 Where applicants have achieved a GCSE grade 4 or above in English literature only we will look for further evidence of a breadth of achievement in English.

 • Access - QAA recognised diploma with at least 45 credits at level 3, including 20 credits at merit or above.
-Ideally, but not essentially, at least 18 credits at level 3 should be in a primary national curriculum subject.
-You can take GCSE equivalents for English, mathematics and science on Access courses (12 level 2 credits in each).
+Ideally, but not essentially, at least 18 credits at level 3 should be in a primary national curriculum subject, or sociology, or psychology.
+You can take GCSE equivalents for English, mathematics and science on Access courses (12 level two credits in each).

 • Grade B from CACHE Diploma in Child Care and Education